-Highlander Hunter Deck List Guide - Descent of Dragons January 2020
+Highlander Hunter Deck List Guide - Ashes of Outland April 2020

-This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Highlander Hunter in the Descent of Dragons expansion.
+This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Highlander Hunter in the Ashes of Outland expansion.

 Highlander Hunter includes only one copy of each card in order to make use of Zephrys the Great and Dinotamer Brann.
-It is an aggressive midrange deck which is also capable of winning long games using Zul'jin.
+It is an aggressive midrange deck which has the potential to win longer games thanks to Dragonqueen Alexstrasza.

 Import This Deck in Hearthstone